HPDF-64/Hasura_NLC/README.md

     ```

 ### Frontend Application
-* Simply download and install the application found at `/React_Native/app-release-Flask.apk ` for the Backend with Python Flask and
+* Simply download and install the application found at `/React_Native/app-release-Flask.apk ` for the Backend with Python Flask or

 * Install the application found at `/React_Native/app-release-Express.apk ` for the Backend with Python Flask

 * Input the text to be classified into the given textbox.
 <!---![Text](https://raw.githubusercontent.com/HPDF-64/Hasura_NLC/master/Readme_Files/before.png?v=4&s=200) --->
 <img src="https://raw.githubusercontent.com/HPDF-64/Hasura_NLC/master/Readme_Files/before.png" width="50%" height="50%">